 - Send all mail to: PO Box 1053, St Leonards Vic 3223, Australia

 - Email: use this contact form to send me an online message

 - Limited business contact hours (2016 onwards): 1:30-4:30pm AEST/AEDT, Tuesdays to Thursdays (excluding public holidays).

 CONTACTING ME: PLEASE NOTE

 Email is my preferred contact method, especially while I am currently travelling around Australia.
 If you don’t already have my email address, the best way to contact me is via the contact form linked above, and to leave a message.

 The contact page linked above expands on my communications habits and preferences and is recommended reading.

 PS: Were you expecting to see a big fancy website?
 After all, my profession is marketing and websites are one of my specialties (I’ve been designing them commercially since 1996).

-Alas, no. I used to blog a LOT (I even won a worldwide blog competition in the mid-2000s with a USD$5,000-plus prize), in the past, and have always taken a passionate interest in marketing: I love it!
+Alas, no. I used to blog a LOT more (I even won a worldwide blog competition in the mid-2000s with a USD$5,000-plus prize), in the past, and have always taken a passionate interest in marketing: I love it!
 It keeps me curious.
-I also used to actively use a LOT of marketing tools and tactics to get business.
+I also used to actively incorporate a LOT of direct response marketing tools and tactics to get business.

 But nowadays, I’m like the hairdresser with messy hair.
 Except in my case, as I don’t actively market for new clients, and only offer very limited project openings… as fun as it would be, it’s just not necessary.
 When I get a chance, I will add a portfolio here of past client projects.
 Can’t promise it’ll be soon though!